stsaxe/Master-Thesis-Stefan-Richard-Saxer/README.md

 ## Results

-The final evaluation compares several HydraBLE variants against a baseline inspired by the Bachelor thesis.
+The final evaluation compares several HydraBLE variants against a baseline inspired by the Bachelor's thesis.
 The main evaluation metric is the OSCR curve and the corresponding CCR at fixed FPR values.
 Confusion matrices are provided for interpretability.

 ### Summary of reported metrics